jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/Operation-Guide/Create-DNLB-Instance.md

 # Create a distributed network load balancer instance
 Distributed Network Load Balancer Instance is a logic entity running Load Balancer Services, there isn’t any specific entity, and it is used for providing distributed, four-layer, stateless Load Balancer services.
 Currently Load Balancer Services are divided into public network load balancer service and private network load balancer service.
-A Distributed Network Load Balancer Instance that is not associated to an elastic IP can only provide the Load Balancer Service for the internal access business of the JD Cloud, that is, the private network Load Balancer Service.
-A Distributed Network Load Balancer Instance that is associated to an elastic IP can only provide the Load Balancer Service for the external access service of the JD Cloud, that is, the public network Load Balancer Service.
+A Distributed Network Load Balancer Instance that is not associated to an elastic IP can only provide the Load Balancer Service for the internal access business of the JD Cloud & AI, that is, the private network Load Balancer Service.
+A Distributed Network Load Balancer Instance that is associated to an elastic IP can only provide the Load Balancer Service for the external access service of the JD Cloud & AI, that is, the public network Load Balancer Service.
 You can configure the required type of Load Balancer Service based on the business scenario.

 ## Note
  * Before creating a distributed network load balancer instance, ensure that the distributed network load balancer instance, public IP and subnet do not meet the quota limit.